clusterlib/clusterlib/doc/user_guide.rst

 --------------------------

-Submitting a job on a cluster requires to write a shell script to specify the resource required for the job.
+Submitting a job on a cluster requires to write a shell script to specify the resources required for the job.
 For instance, here you have an example of a submission script using the
 `SLURM sbatch command <https://computing.llnl.gov/linux/slurm/sbatch.html>`_ which scheduled a job requiring at most 10 minutes of computation and 1000 mega